cancerberoSgx/accursed/README.md

 # TODO / questions / ideas / issues

+## Ideas

+ * app for change font family ?
+Unicode has various fonts : mathematical script, franktur, double struc, sans serif, italic, monospace, and other strange : lisu letter  ... and we can use similars from cherokee. mathematical alphanumeric symbols

+     * similar to previous : vertical text ? vertical forms, compatibilty forms
+     * phonetic extensions  , also has
+     * latin extended aditional - adds symbols below, on top of letters - could taken as effects ?
+     * number forms : has formats for numbers... romans...
+     * enclosed alphnumerics
+     enclosed ideographic
+     * latin extended c
+     * half width and full width forms

  * the same way we plan to implement ListTab or Tab using virtual to declare data in the markup - implement Markdown so it declare the markdown content as children and not as attribute.

  * since components are associatged to blessed elements, would it be useful to also associate elements to componetns ?